Skip to main content

 Module choices at your host university

 Make sure that you are clear about the modules your TCD Department(s) require you to take in your host university.
-Make sure you attend any information sessions for Erasmus students planned by the the History Department (and your other Department if you are Joint Honours, etc) and Trinity’s International Office.
+Make sure you attend any information sessions for Erasmus students planned by the the History Department (and your other Department if you are Joint Honours, etc) and Trinity’s Global Office.
 Meet with your Department Coordinator before you go away and you may be able to fill in part of your Learning Agreement (see below) at this stage.
-The Department of History in general will not accept non-History modules: however, modules can be discussed with the coordinator as there is generally some flexibility within reason (for example, relevant language classes).
+The Department of History in general will not accept non-History modules: however, modules can be discussed with the coordinator as there is generally some flexibility within reason.
+The expectation is that you will take Sophister-level modules while abroad, rather that Fresher-style indtoductions and survey courses.

 As soon as you have settled on a module loading, complete the Learning Agreement, send it to your Department Coordinator at home and ask him/her to approve your choices by email.
 It is most important to ensure that you receive sufficient credit at your host university to rise with your year at Trinity following your return from abroad.